 And as the CBD industry continues to grow, there may come a change in how we generally characterized CBD products.
 But until then, you should research as much you can and make the purchase that best fits you.

 What Products Are Not CBD Oils or Tinctures?

 CBD oil vs. CBD tincture isn’t the only debate when it comes to CBD application.
 As the industry has continued to grow at a rapid pace, so have the options for adding CBD to your daily wellness routine.
 Take a look at some of the most popular CBD oil products:

 1. CBD capsules

-Same great formula as CBD oils, but in an easy-to-use capsule form.
+The same great formula as CBD oils, but in an easy-to-use capsule form.
 Simply take your daily CBD serving with a glass of water, and experience the same great wholesome benefits of a CBD tincture.
 CBD capsules are different from tinctures; each has its own advantages if you choose between CBD capsules vs tinctures.

 2. CBD gummies

 Yep, you read that right.
 Infused CBD gummies are quickly becoming the go-to option for people looking for daily CBD support.
 Easy to eat, with concentrated CBD levels in each gummy, CBD gummies make it simple and easy to enjoy both the benefits and taste of your favorite everyday wellness addition.